Bird120/FlightToHFT/README.md

 for hardware and software, I decided to create a 2D adventure game with PopUps about hardware and software knowledge, covering topics such as multithreading, low latency, and other hardware-related concepts.

+## Project requirements

+### SFML
+- Components used: System, Window, Graphics, Audio, Network
+- Version: 3.0.0
+- Installation:
+-
+> I installed SFML 3.0.0 manually on Ubuntu
+> with headers in `/usr/include` and libraries in `/usr/lib`.

 ## How to launch the project

 Open a terminal and run: